 Dream Land: You visit the dream realm three times: 1) to defeat a monster haunting Florina's dreams, 2) to save the Sproutling kidnapped by Nunzac, and 3) to see what happened in Matilda's childhood to make Escad hate Irwin.

 Dueling Player Characters: Escad and Daena come to blows over disagreeing about what to do with Irwin.
 You're forced to take a side (refusing to take a side will have them choose for you), and the battle is to the death.
 No matter what, one party member isn't coming out of that fight alive.
-And then it's all made moot when, if Daena is the survivor, she comes around to Escad's point of view shortly afterward anyway.
+And then it's all made moot when, Daena's third option is outright rejected by Matilda and you're driven to kill Irwin anyway.

 Additionally, Florina's current guardian ( Alexandra) believes that her previous one ( Blackpearl) was willing to consign Florina to sacrificing her life force to produce healing tears, and carries a huge grudge because of that.

 Fake Pregnancy: A minor quest has a female penguin imply to her pirate boyfriend, who was about to go to sea for an extended period of time, that she had an egg.
 At the end of the quest, she says she was misunderstood and was only musing about the possibility of having an egg.
 Then, when he's out of earshot, she admits that she lied the second time and Just Wanted Her Beloved To Be Happy.